jordanskole/ray-the-plant/README.md

 ## Tutorial

 1. Connect the Particle Photon
-  1. Wire the Photon to the
+  1. Wire the Photon to the Soil Moisture Sensor
+  2. Upload a sketch to the Photon
 2. Print values to serial
 3. Create the webhook
 4. Write the sketch